-My most horrifying travel experience.
-Today, we went outside Lhasa to visit the sacred Yamdrok Lake and the loneliest monk in the world.
+My most horrifying travel experience in Tibet began when we left Lhasa to visit the sacred Yamdrok Lake and the loneliest monk in the world.

 The drive is about 3 hours to 4,700m.
 Consequently, this shows the difference between Europe and Asia.
-For example, Mont Blanc, Europe’s highest peak, is just under 5,000m, yet Asia has roads at that altitude!
+For example, Mont Blanc, Europe’s highest peak, is just under 5,000m, yet in Asia, there are roads that reach nearly the same height.

 WHERE IS YAMDROK LAKE?